Rookie Jesse Love claims first NASCAR Xfinity Series win in another wild Talladega finish | TSN

 FIRST ONE OUT

-Justin Allgaier, who came into Talladega ranked fourth in the point standings, was the first one out of the race.
+Justin Allgaier, who arrived at Talladega ranked fourth in the point standings, was the first one out of the race.

 His No. 7 Chevrolet got loose coming off of turn two while running in a big pack of cars, sliding sideways off the track and smashing hard into an inside wall.